duduhuang88/qxml/README_EN.md

 ### 6. Simple build result chart

-After the build, there is a simple result chart in build/qxml/report.html
+After the build, there is a simple result chart in build/qxml/report.html，and you can find the view code in build/qxml/genClassInfo/*

 ### 7. Proguard